knime/knime-python/org.knime.python3.nodes/documentation.md

         return kt.write_table(pa_table)
 ```

 More involved nodes might have groups of parameters, which will show up in the UI as sections.
+For these, you can define a class similar to a dataclass but using the `@kn.parameter_group` decorator which will turn this class into a parameter group that can be used inside your node just like the other parameters.

+Validation on group level can be added using the `@my_group_instance.validator`, where the method receives a dictionary containing `parameter_name : value` mappings.

 ```python
 import knime_node as kn